 Communication between home and school is a challenge even when all schools are open and there isn’t a worldwide pandemic to worry about.

-In these challenging times, though, the need to communicate clearly and succinctly is more urgent than ever, given the shift from school-learning to remote-learning, ongoing questions around what constitutes a key worker and parents being burdened with their own workloads, or health worries.
+When schools moved to remote learning and key worker provision in March, this challenge only intensified.
+And now, once again, the need to communicate clearly and succinctly is more urgent than ever, as we shift from school learning to remote learning.
+The late announcement that there would be national restrictions across the country has meant schools are fielding ongoing questions around what constitutes a key worker, and parents are burdened with their own workloads or health worries.

 Coronavirus school closures: Keeping in contact with parents

 So what is the best way to approach it?
 We spoke to some school leaders to get their opinions on how to tackle parent communications during school closures.

 At the Harris Federation, Nick Soar, executive principal at St John's Wood and executive principal at Tottenham for the Harris Academy in North London, says it is important to use all of the available tools at your disposal to have the best chance that messages will reach all of your parents.

 “Comms is all about variety,” says Soar.
 “Letters posted in hard copy; digitally sent via email and posted as a JPG on Twitter and via text."

 He also advises making sure that you adapt your messages to suit the format they are being sent on – ie, send shortened versions via text and longer ones via email.

 Shannen Doherty, a primary school teacher from London, says she found during the previous school closures that regular phone calls saw off problems before they escalated.